 17 Pages.
 A wonderful pattern book of toys and doll's clothes that will be loved and cherished for years to come.
 The toys include, Jack Tar - the Sailor, Tommy Atkins - the Royal Guard, a complete 6 piece outfit for a 12 in. baby doll, Humpty Dumpty soft toy, a baby Panda Bear, Jolly Jumbo - the elephant, a lovely bunny rabbit, a complete 6 piece outdoor outfit - including beret - for a larger (18"?) doll, a beautiful longer dress, bonnet, jacket and pilch for a baby doll, a duck doll, bruno the bear toy and a full 6 piece outfit for a 20 inch doll.
 An amazing book filled with wonderful toys!

 95 Pages.
 This is a lovely little book from the turn of the century with instructions for costuming dolls.
 The book was written for a young girl, but the skill level is much higher than what you would see today.
 There are several lovely costumes such as a simple infant's outfit to elaborate garments such as Red Riding Hood, a Japanese Kimono, Pierrot, and every day dress.
 The instructions and patterns are included.
+Our Great Grandmothers were far more skilled in the needle arts than we are today!
+This lovely little book written back at the turn of the century for a highly skilled child to make clothing for her dolls.
+The costumes are beautiful and reflect the imagination and creativity of the time.
+A book such as this would be a wonderful addition to a doll collector's library!
 This is a fantastic book for those who restore vintage dolls!

 107 Pages.
 This fascinating book is an invaluable instruction on Victorian tailoring techniques.
 Compiled in an A to Z format, you can easily find the technique that you need to master everyday stitches used in manual sewing.
 From the mundane, such as back stitching or basting to several elaborate techniques of buttonholing, French Double seam and the Mantua Maker's hem.
 Also included are many obscure terms, definitions and cloth descriptions.
 There are several dozen photographs of the individual techniques to better define the work that is being done.
 This book will be a true treasure to the seamstresses of the world for its valued information on these bygone techniques!

 20 Pages.
 A stunning assortment of Prohibition Era Beaded bags all worked in Knitting or Crochet.
 Lovely styles that are colorful and unique - all works of art in their own right.
 This book also contains instructions to make a choker necklace and two lovely belts all in beadwork.
+What a goldmine this book will be for beadwork lovers!
+The patterns it contains are stunning examples of Art Deco style using colorful shapes and unique designs.
+This rare book contains some of the loveliest patterns of the era, each one a creative masterpiece.
+Pamper yourself or those you love with one of these lovely works of art!
 A fabulous book!

 174 Pages.
 This book is an extensively illustrated handbook in the art of bobbin lace with detailed instruction into all facets of this beautiful art - including several obscure stitches and techniques.
 No stone is left unturned - the author begins with a short history of the development of the various techniques, and moves on to the tools involved in making the lace, including a valuable reference section with instruction to find, modify or make your own tools of the trade!
 The next section covers the important steps to setting up your work, such as dressing your pillow, looping your bobbins and the simple stitches to begin your work.
 As you move through the book, the stitches become more technical - but fear not - there are extensive and detailed illustrations that will lead you through your tasks so that you can master these intricate stitches.